Biohazardous Waste - Guidance

 The safety guidelines, regulations and procedures presented are intended to help generators comply with governmental rules and regulations designed to protect human health and the environment.
 Strict compliance with these regulations ensures the waste is managed, transported, and disposed of safely and properly while reducing potential liability to the University.

 All containers of biohazardous waste must have a "Biohazard Label" attached.
-Containers and labels can be ordered through EHSEM at (313) 593-0921.
+Containers and labels can be ordered through EHS at (313) 593-0921.
 When waste accumulation begins, the accumulation start date must be written on the label.
 The accumulation start date is the date the waste is first generated.
-All biohazardous waste must be treated or sent for disposal through EHSEM within 60 days.
+All biohazardous waste must be treated or sent for disposal through EHS within 60 days.